Texas Landlord-Tenant Laws: An Overview

 My tenant has not moved out yet and is supposed to be, what can I do?

-If a tenant has not left the premises at the end of the lease, you may either accept the rent and continue on a periodic tenancy or bring an action for possession.
+Under Texas landlord-tenant laws, if a tenant has not left the premises at the end of the lease, you may either accept the rent and continue on a periodic tenancy or bring an action for possession.

 How much notice do I have to give a tenant in order to evict them?